cdapio/cdap/cdap-docs/examples-manual/source/examples/user-profiles.rst

 =============

-A Cask Data Application Platform (CDAP) example demonstrating column-level conflict detection in Datasets using the example of managing user profiles in a Table.
+A Cask Data Application Platform (CDAP) example demonstrating column-level conflict detection in datasets using the example of managing user profiles in a Table.

 Overview
 ========

-This application demonstrates the use of the column-level conflict detection in a Dataset, through the example of an application that manages user profiles in a Table.
+This application demonstrates the use of the column-level conflict detection in a dataset, through the example of an application that manages user profiles in a Table.
 The fields of a user profile are updated in different ways: